From iPhone to AI

 The iPhone opened a vast app market, setting high design and user experience standards.

-The App Store, now home to more than 1.8 million applications, allowed growing organizations to distribute and monetize their apps without traditional channels.
-The iPhone spawned its own economy, creating millions of jobs, and reinventing how work gets done in retail, banking, healthcare, and virtually every other industry.
+Now home to over 1.8 million applications, the App Store allowed growing enterprises to distribute and monetize their apps without traditional channels.
+The iPhone spawned its own economy.
+It created millions of jobs, transforming how work gets done in retail, banking, life sciences, healthcare, and virtually every other industry.

 2. Cross-platform development

 With iOS and Android, open-source JavaScript frameworks like React Native and Ionic enabled quicker, cost-effective app development.
-Robust APIs allowed companies like Modus to leverage device features without starting from scratch.
+Robust APIs allowed product development companies like Modus to leverage device features without starting from scratch.

 3. Lean startup methodology